Will Benson Player Props: Reds vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have the 26th-ranked team ERA across all MLB pitching staffs (4.79).
+- The Nationals' 4.81 team ERA ranks 26th across all league pitching staffs.

-- Nationals pitchers combine to give up the fourth-most home runs in baseball (117 total, 1.4 per game).
+- The Nationals allow the third-most home runs in baseball (119 total, 1.4 per game).

-- The righty last appeared on Friday against the Philadelphia Phillies, when he threw six innings, allowing one earned run while giving up six hits.
+- The lefty's most recent appearance was on Saturday against the Philadelphia Phillies, when he tossed 2 2/3 innings, surrendering seven earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.